 Assets and liabilities are classified as Level 3 if their valuation incorporates significant inputs that are not based on observable market data (unobservable inputs).
 A valuation input is considered observable if it can be directly observed from transactions in an active market, or if there is compelling external evidence demonstrating an executable exit price.
-Unobservable input levels are generally determined via reference to observable inputs, historical observations or using other analytical techniques.
-Level 3 - valuation technique with significant unobservable inputs: financial instruments valued using valuation techniques where one or more significant inputs are unobservable.
+Unobservable input levels are generally determined via reference to observable inputs, historical observable inputs: financial instruments valued using valuation techniques where one or more significant inputs are unobservable.